-This is a new series that explores D. W. Griffith's astounding first year of filmmaking, during which he intuitively began to explore the emotional impact of the techniques and properties of cinema that he would develop into an art form.
+This series explores D. W. Griffith's astounding first year and a half of filmmaking, during which he intuitively began to explore the emotional impact of the techniques and properties of cinema that he would develop into an art form.

 - Introduction – The scope of this series – the paper prints.

 - Part 1: The Adventures of Dollie – Griffith's first film (June, 1908).

 - Part 2: The Power of Editing (July 1908).